 This circuit is, again, based on Sergey Kiselev's idea of a CPU activity indicator.
 I have further adapted it in a way that it is only active when the system is powered on.
 In the original circuit, there was a big chance that the LED will remain lit once power is removed from the system.
 This is because 74LS74 is powered through +5VSB rail which is always on.
 Section A of 74LS74 will store and reflect the previous state of A7 signal.
 And if this signal was high upon powering the system off, the LED will remain lit indicating false CPU activity.

 In order for the microcode in the option ROM to be actually reachable, a valid start address needs to be supplied to the ROM decoder circuit.
 This is done by configuring the SW1 switch array.
 First of all, to enable the option ROM, SW1.1 needs to be set to ON.
-That means /G signal will be active low and the 74LS688 magnitude comparator will be active.
+The 74LS688 magnitude comparator will be active once the CPU has control of the address and data bus.
+In other words /G signal will be active when AEN is not asserted (low).
 Then SW1.2 needs to be set to OFF.
 That means ROM /WE signal is not active.
 Which is normal since we don't want to provide writing capabilities to a non-writable memory.
 However this switch is useful for programming empty ROMs directly in-place.

 A combination of SW1.3, SW1.4, SW1.5, SW1.6, and SW1.7 will dictate the start address for the option ROM.
 Some combinations will generate conflicts with System BIOS or other option ROMs that might be present in the system.
 So double check their actual address range before configuring the on-board option ROM start address.